-Established in 2009, Save the Children Hong Kong is part of the Save the Children global movement which is made up of 30 member organisations and operates in almost 120 countries.
+Established in 2009, Save the Children Hong Kong is part of the Save the Children global movement which is made up of 30 member organisations and operates in more than 110 countries.
 With over 100 years of expertise, we are the world's first and leading independent children's organisation - transforming lives and the future we share.

 SCHK raises funds and supports programmes in Hong Kong and around the world, to achieve its vision of a world in which every child attains their basic rights to survival, protection, development, and participation.
-The COVID 19 pandemic, coupled with the impact of conflict and climate change, posed new, urgent challenges for children around the world that Save the Children sought to address directly as well as in collaboration with local partners and communities.
+In 2023, the continuing impact of the COVID 19 pandemic, coupled with the impact of conflict and climate change, posed new, urgent challenges for children around the world that Save the Children sought to address directly as well as in collaboration with local partners and communities.